elishkaflint/deck-of-cards-php/README.md

 ## SUMMARY

 An application to build a deck of cards which can be shuffled and dealt.
-This is my first attempt at coding in PHP and the code was completed in a couple of hours but has been spiked (ie. not test-driven).
+This is my first attempt at coding in PHP.
+The code was completed in a couple of hours and has been spiked (ie. not test-driven).

 ## TECHNICAL